canadian rockies area

 Banff

-Banff, Alberta in a mountain town established in the 1880s and located within Banff National Park.
-It is about a 1 hour and 20-minute drive from our River Base and an exciting Banff white water rafting experience.
-It’s a small town that is easy to get around by foot or public transit.
-Banff really has it all: outdoor adventure, heritage attractions, shopping, nightlife and more!
-Here are some of our favourite things to do––besides Banff white water rafting––and favourite places to stay.
+Banff, Alberta is a historic mountain town founded in the 1880s and set within the stunning Banff National Park.
+Located about 1 hour and 20 minutes from our River Base, it’s the perfect jumping-off point for an unforgettable white water rafting adventure.
+Compact and easy to explore on foot or by public transit, Banff truly has it all—outdoor adventure, heritage sites, great shopping, vibrant nightlife, and more.
+Here are some of our favourite things to do—besides white water rafting—and some of our top places to stay.

 Lake Louise

 The village of Lake Louise, Alberta, located within Banff National Park, is about a 45-minute drive east of our River Base.
 Lake Louise has been a top-tier destination since the 1880s and is known for being Canada’s highest permanent settlement at an elevation of 1,536m.
-The village offers a wide range of activities beyond white water rafting in Lake Louise to help you connect with the outdoors.
-Discover some of our favourite outdoor activities and places to stay.
+The village offers plenty of outdoor adventures beyond white water rafting.
+Here are some of our favourite activities to enjoy and great places to stay.

 Calgary